-In assessing the strictly montane species for threat status using the IUCN categories, for the great majority the main assumed threat was the loss of habitat owing to excavation of stream beds for gold or the clearance of caves for accommodation, or the increased frequency of wildfires (see columns on right side of Annex 2).
+In assessing the threat status of strictly montane species, for the great majority the main assumed threat was the loss of habitat owing to excavation of stream beds for gold or the clearance of caves for accommodation, or the increased frequency of wildfires (see columns on right side of Annex 2).
 All these factors are closely associated with the influx of small-scale miners and are described in more detail in Section 7.
-Habitat clearance is the main threat for species that also occurs away from the main montane massif.
+Habitat clearance is the main threat for species that also occur away from the main montane massif.
 We have assumed that although fire naturally occurs in grassland, scrub and woodland across the massif, its frequency has possibly increased over the last 20 years owing to the influx of artisanal miners and associated traders (see Section 7.2).